TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 Solution: make sure you remove the 'apostrophes' from the "NAME:" field under the "DATABASES = {" section of the settings.py file.

+* Issue: You try to run the server again after you closed it and you get the message "Error: That port is already in use."

+Solution: kill all the processes associated with port 8000 by typing

+`sudo fuser -k 8000/tcp`